Delhi: Two protesting lawyers attempt suicide, Bar Council chief warns advocates against violence

 Two lawyers attempted to commit suicide at a court in Rohini in Delhi on Wednesday, the Hindustan Times reported.
 The lawyers were protesting against the Delhi Police, with whom other advocates had a violent clash outside the Tis Hazari court on November 2.

 One of the lawyers doused himself in kerosene and tried to set himself afire, but was stopped in time by other advocates.
-The other lawyer climbed a building and in the Rohini court complex and threatening to jump off it.
+The other lawyer climbed a building in the Rohini court complex and threatened to jump off it.
 A senior police officer said the lawyer had now descended from the building.

 “The lawyers there neither alerted any policemen nor did anyone make a call to the police control room,” the officer said.